megawubs/trakt-api-wrapper/index.md

 ```

-So, in the future all the request objects will be used by an easy to use interface, directly from the wrapper.
+So, in the future all the request objects will be used internally.
+And the user of the wrapper will have an easy to use
+interface.